Guadalupe

 We accept Cash, M/C, Visa & Discover.

-Rates & Prices" for Tube Rentals, Cooler Tubes,
+Rates & Tubing Prices" for Inner Tube Rentals, Cooler Tubes,

-Tubes with Bottoms, Tubes without Bottoms and a complete list of prices and don't forget
+Tubes with Bottoms, Tubes without Bottoms, Cooler Rentals and a complete list of prices and don't forget

 about our "Tubing

-New Braunfels City Council passed new River Rules, Ordinances and
+New Braunfels City Council passed new River Rules, River Laws, Ordinances and

 Restrictions for anyone participating in River Tubing, Rafting or any